On this page

 You can view and download the files in data tables.

-- There are 87 master trusts with DC members registered with us.
-Files 1 and 4 show the number of master trusts to be 70.
+- There are 81 master trusts registered with TPR, however files 1 and 4 show the number of master trusts to be 70 (60 master trust and 10 industry wide).
 This is because they cover a sub-population and exclude hybrid schemes with DC members and micro DC schemes.
-There is also an effect from rounding.
+There is also an effect from rounding (tables 1.8 and 4.3).

-- 55% of all private sector workplace pension members are in DC schemes, and 86% of all those currently saving are investing into a DC scheme.
+- 61% of all private sector workplace pension members are in DC schemes, and 90% of all those currently saving are investing into a DC scheme (landscape table below).

-- 92% of members are invested in the scheme’s default strategy.
+- 98% of members of DC schemes are invested in the schemes default strategy (table 2.13).

-- Assets increased by 17% this year, compared to 24% last year.
-The asset increase is made up of contributions (including transfers in) and investment returns, and is reduced by retirements and transfers out.
+- Assets increased by 22% this year, compared to 17% last year (table 3.1).
+Asset changes are made up of contributions (including transfers in) and investment returns, and are reduced by retirements and transfers out.

-- 72% of micro schemes are schemes formerly known as small self-administered schemes (SSASs).
-Relevant small schemes include schemes formerly known as SSAS and also executive pension plans (EPPs).
-We don’t currently have a full cycle of data for whether micro schemes are EPPs.
+- Of those which can be identified, 85% of micro schemes are schemes formerly known as small self-administered schemes (SSASs) (table 5.1).
+Relevant small schemes include schemes formerly known as SSAS and also executive pension plans (EPP).
+As The Pensions Regulator operates a three year cycle for micro DC scheme returns we will not have the full set of EPP information until next year.

 The table below represents the private pension landscape in the UK, showing at a high level the different forms of employer-sponsored provision available within the private sector, and giving an overview of the size of each type of provision.